|Physical description||Aluminium; Wood|

 Second World War, 1939-1945

 Messerschmitt Me 163B Komet Rocket Fighter : Luftwaffe

-The Me 163Bs were first introduced for operational use in July 1944 and were the only operational rocket powered fighter of the Second World War.
+Me 163Bs were first introduced for operational use in July 1944 and were the only operational rocket powered fighter of the Second World War.
 The Me 163B caused concern among Allied daylight bomber crews when it first appeared as its speed and heavy firepower made it a potentially effective interceptor of bombers.
 However the technical limitations of the aircraft, the small number produced, fuel shortages and the difficulty and danger of flying it, meant that its impact on the war was minimal.
 This aircraft was selected for inclusion in the AWM collection in 1946, at which time it was located at No 4 Maintenance Unit in the United Kingdom, and shipped to Australia that same year.
-The RAAF Museum repainted the aircraft in 1978 using analysis of the existing paint scheme and stencils.
-Further work was done by the Commonwealth Aircraft Corporation In 1982.
-The aircraft was again painted by AWM staff in 2003.
+The RAAF Museum repainted the aircraft in 1976.
+The aircraft was again repainted by the Commonwealth Aircraft Corporation In 1982.
+Stencils and national insignia were applied to the aircraft by AWM staff in 2003.